sparsity-group/sparsity-group.github.io/_pages/home.md

 a look at our [papers](/papers/).

 **&#9733; We are always interested in recruiting <ins>self-motivated</ins> Ph.D.
-students as postdocs with a <ins>strong background in mathematics</ins> who are generally interested in the mathematics of data science.
+students and postdocs with a <ins>strong background in mathematics</ins> who are generally interested in the mathematics of data science.
 If you are interested in joining us, please send an email to [Prof. Rahul Parhi](/rahul/) with (i) your CV and (ii) a list of topics you are interested in.**